-California Chrome is the newest member of the list, as of his win in the 2016 Dubai World Cup.
+California Chrome moved to the top of the list with his win in the 2016 Dubai World Cup, but was knocked off by Arrogate in the next Dubai World Cup.
 He is a California-bred who started out in restricted state-bred company and improved to be competitive in open company.
 He won the 2014 Kentucky Derby and Preakness Stakes and seemed to be a lock to win the Belmont as well, but he didn't fire and Tonalist won the race.
 After a couple of lackluster races, he won again in November in the Hollywood Derby at Del Mar.
 As a 4-year-old, he shipped to Dubai to run second in the 2015 Dubai World Cup at Meydan and didn't race again until January of his 5-year-old season.
 During his time away, original co-owner Steve Coburn sold his 30% share to Taylor Made Farm, with the new partnership of Perry Martin and Taylor Made named "California Chrome LLC".
 He won the San Pasqual at Santa Anita, then shipped to Meydan in Dubai where he won a prep race and then the 2016 Dubai World Cup, where the winner's share of the $10 million purse put him at the top of the all time earnings list.
-Since then, he has won the San Diego Handicap, Pacific Classic, Awesome Again Stakes, Los Alamitos Winter Challenge, and finished second in the Breeders' Cup Classic taking him to total earnings of $14,502,650 in 26 lifetime starts.
-He is supposed to be retired after his final start in January 2017 in the inaugural Pegasus World Cup.
+Since then, he has won the San Diego Handicap, Pacific Classic, Awesome Again Stakes, Los Alamitos Winter Challenge, and finished second in the Breeders' Cup Classic taking him to total earnings of $14,752,650 in 27 lifetime starts.
+He iretired after finishing second to Arrogate in his final start in January 2017 in the inaugural Pegasus World Cup.

 Espoir City had 40 starts with 17 wins, 10 seconds, and 3 thirds, with total earnings of $11,443,812.
 He only started once outside of Japan where he finished 10th in the 2010 Breeders' Cup Classic.
 Many would say he doesn't belong on this list since all his starts but the one were in Japan where the purses are inflated and most of the races restricted to Japanese-bred horses, however his one U.S. start put him on Equibase's official records.

-So You Think was born in 2006 and retired in 2012 after a career that spanned 23 races with 14 with, 4 seconds and 1 third and career earnings of $8,696,325.
+So You Think (#16) was knocked out of the top 10 by Gun Runner.
+He was born in 2006 and retired in 2012 after a career that spanned 23 races with 14 with, 4 seconds and 1 third and career earnings of $8,696,325.
 He was bred in New Zealand and mostly raced in Australia until shipping to Europe in 2011 with some success.
 His only US start was the 2011 Breeders' Cup Classic where he finished 6th after his owner paid a huge supplement just to get him in the race.
 He didn't race again until the 2012 Dubai World Cup where he finished 4th.
 He only raced two more times, winning the Tattersalls Gold Cup at the Curragh and the Prince of Wales's Stakes at Royal Ascot.

-American Pharoah rose to fame in 2015 when he became the first horse since Affirmed in 1978 to win the Triple Crown.
+American Pharoah (#18) was knocked out of the top 10 by Highland Reel.
+He rose to fame in 2015 when he became the first horse since Affirmed in 1978 to win the Triple Crown.
 After winning the Kentucky Derby, Preakness Stakes, and Belmont Stakes, he only raced three more times, winning the Haskell Invitational, finishing second in the Travers, and winning the Breeders' Cup Classic, the latter completing the so-called "Grand Slam" of a Triple Crown sweep plus the Classic.
 He retired after that with 9 wins and 1 second in 11 starts and career earnings of $8,650,300.
 He is standing as a stallion at Coolmore America (Ashford Stud) in Kentucky.

-Fantastic Light was born in 1996 and retired in 2001.
+Fantastic Light (#19) was knocked out of the top 10 by Arrogate.
+He was born in 1996 and retired in 2001.
 He races a total of 25 times with 12 wins, 5 seconds, and 3 third, and total career earnings of $8,486,957.
 He started his career in the UK where he won many major races.
 He raced in the US four times, winning the 2000 Man O'War Stakes, finishing 4th in the 2000 Joe Hirsch Turf Classic, 5th in the 2000 Breeders' Cup Turf, and winning the 2001 Breeders' Cup Turf for his final career start.
 He also shipped to Dubai to win the 2000 Sheema Classic and 2nd in the 2001 Sheema Classic, to Hong Kong to win the 2000 Hong Kong Cup, and Japan to finish 3rd in the Japan Cup.
 He stood at stud in England, Japan, and Australia, but was pensioned in 2012 and lives on a farm in Newmarket, England now.